AlexanderBartholomaeus/smORFer/README.md

 bash modulB_RPF_analysis/5_FT_RPF/FT_RPF.sh modulB_RPF_analysis/4_count_RPF/output/RPF_high.bed example_data/RPF_calibrated.bam
 ```

 The output is a **BED** like file with all ORF passing the cutoff with an additional column showing the FT ratio signal.
-Please note that our example call did not reveal any ORF because the example **BAM** file contain too few reads and would be too large to be stored here.
+Please note that our example call did not reveal any ORF because the example **BAM** file contain too few reads and the complete file would be too large to be stored here.

 **Step 6[optional]**: find most probable start